iam-kevin/kelvin/README.md

 ## Design

+The design this [figma composite](https://www.figma.com/file/Ou4oSmu5ssGO8axsMz1qS1/Kelvin-App-Design?node-id=1%3A2) I created.
+It shuold help simplify things and have me move straight to the code.

 This app doesn't use any design framework like `react-native-paper`.
 I have created most elements design from scratch, some might be included from the [`ignite-bowser`](https://github.com/infinitered/ignite-bowser) boilerplate or using another package like [`react-native-confirmation-code-field`](https://github.com/retyui/react-native-confirmation-code-field)

 ##### PS